Invest Smarter, Here's how to achieve Your Dreams 80% Faster - Let’s Get Started!Trusted by 10 lakh+ Indians

 Applying for a Mortgage

-When you apply for a mortgage, the lender will perform a hard inquiry to assess your creditworthiness.
-They will examine your credit score, payment history, and overall debt levels to determine your eligibility and the interest rate you will be offered.
-Multiple hard inquiries from different mortgage lenders within a short period (usually 30 days) are often treated as a single inquiry by credit scoring models to minimize the impact on your score.
+When applying for a mortgage, hard inquiries are initiated by lenders to assess creditworthiness, examining credit scores, payment records, and debt levels to determine your eligibility and interest rates.
+Multiple inquiries from different mortgage lenders within a short period (generally 30 days) may be booked as a single inquiry by credit score models, reducing the impact on your score.

 Pre-Approved Credit Card Offers